dashbird/site/content/blog/exploring-lambda-limitations.md

 aws lambda update-function-code --function-name mlearn-test --region ap-south-1 --s3-bucket mlearn-test --s3-key sample300.zip
 `

-After updating our lambda function we get the following error:
+After updating our Lambda function we get the following error:

 `
 An error occurred (InvalidParameterValueException) when calling the UpdateFunctionCode operation: Unzipped size must be smaller than 262144000 bytes
 `

 The error describes that the size of the unzipped package should be smaller than 262144000 bytes which is about <strong>262 MB</strong>.
 We can notice here that this size is just a little greater than the specified limit of <strong>250 MB</strong> size of code/dependences that can be zip into a deployment package (uncompressed .zip/.jar size).
 So we discovered that the maximum limit of the size of uncompressed deployment package is 250 MB when uploaded via S3.
-However we can’t upload more than 50 MB package while uploading directly into lambda function.
+However we can’t upload more than 50 MB package while uploading directly into Lambda function.

 The important thing to notice here is that your code and its dependencies should be within <strong>250 MB</strong> size limit when in uncompressed state.
-Even if we consider a larger package size it may seriously affect lambda function’s cold start time.
-Consequently, the lambda function will take longer time to execute with larger package size.
+Even if we consider a larger package size it may seriously affect Lambda function’s cold start time.
+Consequently, the Lambda function will take longer time to execute with larger package size.

+If you're looking to get a quicker and easier understanding of the performance of your serverless website or application, check out Dashbird's (monitoring, insights and alerts features)[https://dashbird.io/features/] or hit the ground running and (get your free account now)[https://dashbird.io/register/].

-<italic>* The maximum execution time has been increased from 5 minutes to 15 in October 2018.</italic>
+<italic>* The (maximum execution time was increased)[https://aws.amazon.com/about-aws/whats-new/2018/10/aws-lambda-supports-functions-that-can-run-up-to-15-minutes/#:~:text=You%20can%20now%20configure%20your,Lambda%20function%20was%205%20minutes] from 5 minutes to 15 in October 2018.</italic>

 ---
-<center><h3>Congratulations!</h3></center>
-Since you are reading this on Dashbird.io you might want to start monitoring your serverless website to make sure your lambdas are working properly.
+_Editor’s note: This blog has been refreshed and updated for accuracy in September 2020.
+Originally published in November 2018._